AVERT is divided into three components:

 Which modules should I download?

 Most users will only need to download AVERT’s Main Module and Regional Data Files.
-The Main Module estimates displaced emissions for energy efficiency (EE) and renewable energy (RE) programs in reference to a historical base year without the Statistical Module and Future Year Scenario Template.
-However, users who want to model displaced emissions with reference to user-created future years will need to download all three AVERT modules.
+The Main Module estimates emissions impacts resulting from energy efficiency (EE) and renewable energy (RE) programs in reference to a historical base year without the Statistical Module and Future Year Scenario Template.
+However, users who want to model emissions impacts with reference to user-created future years will need to download all three AVERT modules.

 AVERT’s Main Module requires Excel 2007 or newer to run in Windows.
 The Main Module can also be used in Excel 2011 or newer for Mac.
 Download the following files to the same folder on a local computer or drive: